C2FO/styles/README.md

 Each of the pages found at the [documentation site][doc-site] should show how and when to use various parts of the ui-guide.

 ## Development

-When developing you need to run the following steps:
+### Prerequisites

+* [homebrew][homebrew]
+* [nodejs][nodejs]

+### Setup

+In order to develop within the ui-guide you'll need to run the below commands.
+They install then node dependencies as well as the needed libraries to run jekyll.

 1. `npm install`
+2. `grunt setup`

+### Running

+After you're initially setup all you need to have two windows open to run the site and get updates:

+1. `grunt monitor`
-2. `grunt`
+2. `jekyll serve`

-2. `python -m SimpleHTTPServer 9004` (site is now running at http://localhost:9004/)
-3. Save files as you chage them
-4. New output should be in the build directly after each save
-5. Merge your changes to the `gh-pages` branch after you merge to `master`, add the build directly to the gh-pages branch
+This does a few things:

+* Runs the jekyll site
+* Updates the output CSS as you work
+* Updates the pages so you do not need to restart the server

+The local site can be see at http://localhost:4000/.

+### Code Style

-The current guide used for development is the following:
+The current guide used for code development:

 1. Follow [BEM][bem-naming] for CSS naming
   * less variables do not follow BEM, they are not CSS